-- Store the vehicles with 44 psi in the tires.
-If the cars are to be driven, the air pressure should be reduced to recommended operating pressure and then increased back up to 44 psi when returned to storage. - If the vehicle is stored for periods longer than 30 days, it should be moved several feet at least once during each 30-day period, so that a different portion of the tread contacts the ground.
+- Keep the vehicles tire pressure at the recommended operating pressure. - If the vehicle is stored for periods longer than 15 days, it should be moved several feet at least once during each 15-day period, so that a different portion of the tread contacts the ground.